 - Look for danger signs.

 The Dengue vaccine is available.
-The name is Dengvaxia developed by Sanofi Pasteur.
+The name is Dengvaxia, developed by Sanofi Pasteur.
 It can be used for the persons of 9-45 years of age.
-The vaccine had proved to be very effective on those who had dengue once.
-Dengue vaccine is not yet imported in Bangladesh.
+The vaccine had proved to be very effective in those who had dengue once.
+The dengue vaccine is not yet imported in Bangladesh.
 So not available in our country till now.
-The more clinical trial is needed.
+A more clinical trial is needed.

 How to Prevent Dengue Fever?

 - Wear protective clothing such as full sleeved shirts and full pants during day time.

 - Use of mosquito coils, aerosols, mats, etc.